One of my wonderful readers left a great comment on a recent post Are You Reliable at Work?

 I hate to sound harsh but deadwood is particularly prevalent in large government departments.

 What do I mean by that expression?
-Deadwood is a term used for people who aren’t pulling their weight, who aren’t contributing as much as they should be.
+Deadwood is a term used for people who aren’t pulling their weight, and who aren’t contributing as much as they should be.
 Basically, they do just what is required or underperform.

 They are generally not interested in being promoted or learning anything new, they simply want to stay in the same place doing as little as possible for as long as possible.